Strategic Network Creation for Enabling Greedy Routing: Introduction

 \section{Introduction}

-Many important real-world networks, like the Internet or peer-to-peer ad-hoc networks among smart devices, are created by the decentralized interaction of various agents that pursue their own goals, like maximizing their centrality in the network, minimizing their latency, or maximizing the network throughput.
-These agents can thus be considered as acting selfishly and strategic, i.e., they individually try to optimize their costs for creating and using the network.
+Many important real-world networks, like the Internet or peer-to-peer ad-hoc networks among smart devices, are created by the decentralized interaction of various agents that pursue their own goals, like maximizing their centrality, minimizing their latency, or maximizing the network throughput.
+These agents can thus be considered as acting selfishly and strategic, i.e., they try to optimize their costs for creating and using the network.
 This observation sparked a whole research area devoted to game-theoretic network formation models~\cite{Papadimitriou01} and there is an abundance of interesting variants, typically called \emph{network creation games}, that capture how networks emerge in different domains, e.g., communication networks or social networks.

-Across various domains, the common purpose of networks is to enable communication between all the participants of the network.
+Networks enable communication.
 To this end, it is commonly assumed that shortest paths are used for routing traffic within the created network.
 However, to make this work, all agents need to know the global structure of the network.
 Moreover, in case of dynamic changes to the network, this global view must be updated or otherwise shortest path routing would fail.
-In case of the Internet, shortest path routing is currently ensured by the usage of extensive routing tables, that exactly specify which next-hop neighbor to use for which destination.
-All these routing tables must be maintained and updated accordingly, even for insignificant changes in the network structure.
-A solution to avoid the costly maintenance of such a global view is the usage of \emph{greedy routing}, where in every network node every incoming packet is simply routed to a neighbor that is closer to the packet's destination.
-For this, geographic information is needed, e.g., every network node must be embedded in some underlying metric space and the positions in that space allow for deciding which next hop to use for routing.
+In case of the Internet, shortest path routing is currently ensured by the usage of extensive routing tables that exactly specify which next-hop neighbor to use for which destination.
+All these routing tables must be maintained and updated accordingly, even for insignificant structural changes.
+This can be avoided by using \emph{greedy routing}, where in each network node every incoming packet is simply routed to a neighbor that is closer to the packet's destination.
+For this, geographic information is needed, e.g., the nodes must be embedded in some underlying metric space and the positions in that space allow for deciding which next hop to use for routing.
 Exactly this has been proposed for the Internet~\cite{boguna2010sustaining}, i.e., to map the nodes of the Internet into a metric space such that greedy routing works.
-This is called a \emph{greedy embedding} and efficient algorithms have been proposed for computing them~\cite{Blasius0KK20}.
+This is called a \emph{greedy embedding} and they can be computed efficiently~\cite{Blasius0KK20}.